 Pennsylvania DCED COVID-19 Statewide Small Business Assistance

-This program, administered by Community Development Financial Institutions, offers grants of $5,000 to $50,000 to small businesses that have been economically impacted by the COVID-19 pandemic.
-The administrator for Lehigh Valley small businesses is the Rising Tide Community Loan Fund.
+This program, administered by Community Development Financial Institutions, closed Aug.
+28. Grants of $5,000 to $50,000 for small businesses economically impacted by the COVID-19 pandemic were administered for Lehigh Valley by the Rising Tide Community Loan Fund.

-To be eligible, businesses must have annual revenue of $1 million or less, have 25 or fewer employees, and have been in business as of Feb.
-15, 2020.
-At least 50% of the grants will go to historically disadvantaged businesses: those at least 51% owned and operated by people who are Black, Hispanic, Native American, Asian-American, or Pacific Islander.
-Additional consideration will be given to women-owned businesses, rural communities, and communities targeted for state investment by programs such as Main Street.
+At least 50% of the grants went to businesses at least 51% owned and operated by people who are Black, Hispanic, Native American, Asian-American, or Pacific Islander.
+Additional consideration was given to women-owned businesses, rural communities, and communities targeted for state investment by programs such as Main Street.

 Pennsylvania DCED COVID-19 Hazard Pay Grant